fsdsabel/joplin-plugin-screencapture/README.md

-# Joplin Plugin
+# Joplin Plugin for Screen Capture

-This is a template to create a new Joplin plugin.

-The main two files you will want to look at are:

-- `/src/index.ts`, which contains the entry point for the plugin source code.
-- `/src/manifest.json`, which is the plugin manifest.
-It contains information such as the plugin a name, version, etc.
+This plugin adds two buttons to the note editor that allows you to capture the screen using ffmpeg.
+You need to have ffmpeg somewhere and give it some meaningful options.
+Look at the FFMPEG options in the Joplin settings.

+The default settings are for Windows and my microphone.
+An error handling is not really implemented so make sure to look at the task manager for an ffmpeg process running.

+There is no real indication that a screen capture is running.
+If there is some API to do this, I'd be glad about a note.

 ## Building the plugin